outofthisworld/reduxdecorator/README.md

 ## Performance
 Performance of redux_utils has not been benchmarked yet.
 However, theoritically it should be more effecient than a large application with lots of reducers using switch statements.
 This is because `create_reducer` returns a function which maintains a cache.
-Each function returned by redux_utils has a key property assigned to it, under the property `redux_utils_key`.
-These keys are then mapped to the
+Each function returned by redux_utils has a key property assigned to it, under the property `redux_utils_key` this key corresponds to the action.type.
+As such, if a key is found in the cache (which is lazily populated after the first store dispatch) then the reducer for that action.type/key can be invoked immediately without having to invoke every other reducer in the application.

 ## Available utility functions
 Note that the first argument for the first invocation of any utility function is always the key for the action.type.